 The CFO owns this fit.
 Viability — what is it worth?

-You zoom in and zoom out across all three fits.
+You zoom in and zoom out across all four fits.
 Zoomed in, you test the Value Proposition Canvas.
 Zoomed out, you test the full Business Model Canvas.
+Across them all, you read the environment — trends, industry forces, market forces, macroeconomic forces — to determine whether external conditions support or threaten each fit.

 The Genius process applies at each stage: